 But thankfully, our Lord doesn’t point out our sin to bring us down in guilt and shame.
 Christ intersected my thoughts.

 Daleth is a letter-word that means “door”.
 In that moment, I remembered that Christ went through the low door of death on the cross to become my Savior.
 He paid the price for my sin (Romans 6:23) in humble obedience to his Father:

 “And being found in appearance as a man, he humbled himself by becoming obedient to death–even death on a cross!”
 (Philippians 2:8 NIV).

-The low door is a passage through, not a dead-end!
+The low door is a passage through to joy, not a dead-end!

 Amazingly, he calls me to follow him in the power that he now gives me to break free of those clutches as well.
 I don’t have to be a lazy, selfish, approval-seeking hypocrite.
 I can be victorious over the bondage of sin to live a new life of love and joyful service to him and to others.

 The cross of Christ is not easy to bear.
 It means I must also put to death my secret “loves” (Matthew 16:24-26).
 I must embrace the hard road of self-sacrifice.
 But victorious life awaits me on the other side of obedience (James 4:10).

 And along with the victory of having escaped the imprisonment comes a flood of joy as I begin to walk in the wholesome light of life again.